hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 preserve (and share) the whole process of data science, including the data munging.

-At PyData NYC 2018, Amy and I ran a tutorial called "[Up your Bus Number]: A Reproducible Data Science Workflow."
+At PyData NYC 2018, we ran a tutorial called "[Up your Bus Number]: A Reproducible Data Science Workflow."
 At that workshop we were intending to talk a great deal about the munging of data, and the wonderful and clever APIs that we had settled on to help simplify that